Source-code can be found at https://github.com/brocaar/lora-app-server.

 It is possible to build LoRa App Server without Docker.
 However this requires to install a couple of dependencies (depending your platform, there might be pre-compiled packages available):

-Make sure you have Go installed (1.10+) and that the LoRa
+Make sure you have Go installed (1.11+).
+As LoRa App Server

 Make sure you have a recent version of Node.js installed, as Node.js is used to compile the front-end code.

 Install the C++ implementation of protocol buffers and Go support by following the GO support for Protocol Buffers installation instructions.

 A few example commands that you can run: